wetkeyboard/rust-examples/functional_programming/README.md

 # Functional Programming Paradigm in Rust 🚀

-## What's the Buzz About Functional Programming?
+## What is Functional Programming?

 Functional programming is a programming paradigm that treats computation as the evaluation of mathematical functions and avoids changing state and mutable data.
 In functional programming, functions are first-class citizens, which means they can be assigned to variables, passed as arguments to other functions, and returned from functions.
 The paradigm emphasizes writing code in a declarative manner, where the focus is on "what to do" rather than "how to do it."

-## The Lowdown on Functional Programming
+## The main principles of Functional Programming

 So, what's the deal with functional programming?
 Here are the key principles you need to know: